 There are many types of this blood cancer, each affecting a different kind of white blood cell:

-- Chronic Lymphocytic Leukemia (CLL): CLL occurs most often during or after middle age.
+- Chronic lymphocytic leukemia (CLL) occurs most often during or after middle age.
 In CLL, too many blood stem cells develop into abnormal lymphocytes instead of becoming healthy white blood cells.
-This conditionally typically develops slowly and many people do not have any symptoms for many years.
+This condition typically develops slowly and most people do not have any symptoms for many years.

-- Chronic Myelogenous Leukemia (CML): As a slowly progressing disease in the blood and bone marrow, CML is when too many blood cells become abnormal granulocytes, and do not become healthy white blood cells.
+- Chronic myelogenous leukemia (CML) is a slowly progressing disease of the blood and bone marrow.
+CML occurs when too many blood cells become abnormal granulocytes, and do not become healthy white blood cells.

-- Acute Lymphocytic (Lymphoblastic) Leukemia (ALL): A cancer in which stem cells develop into immature lymphocytes called lymphoblasts.
-Most people develops symptoms soon after this type of leukemia develops.
+- Acute lymphocytic (lymphoblastic) leukemia (ALL) is a cancer in which stem cells develop into immature lymphocytes called lymphoblasts.
+Most people develop symptoms soon after this type of leukemia develops.
 Although it does occur in adults, it is most common in children.

-- Hairy Cell Leukemia: A rare type of cancer that occurs in the blood and bone marrow.
+- Hairy cell leukemia is a rare type of cancer that occurs in the blood and bone marrow.
 The name refers to how the leukemia cells look under a microscope.
-This condition typically presents many people have no symptoms for years.
+This condition typically causes no symptoms for years.

 How Does Leukemia Develop?

 Leukemia is classified into two categories: acute and chronic.
 Acute leukemia develops quickly and produces abnormal cells rapidly.
 In chronic leukemia cases, the abnormal cells are more mature and can still carry out some of their normal functions.
-Chronic leukemia develops slower than acute.
+Chronic leukemia develops more slowly than acute.